Bregman-Wasserstein divergence: geometry and applications: Bregman-Wasserstein divergence

 \subsection{Probabilistic interpretation in terms of exponential family}

-It is well known that Bregman divergences are closely related to exponential families of probability distributions \cite{AN00, BMDG05}.
+It is well known that Bregman divergences are closely related to exponential families of probability distributions and the KL-divergence \cite{AN00, BMDG05}.
 Using this relation, we give a direct probabilistic interpretation of the Bregman-Wasserstein divergence when the underlying Bregman divergence originates from an exponential family.
-Also see Remark \ref{rmk:BW.exp.family} below for a potential application.

 Let $\mathbb{P}_0$ be a probability measure on $\mathbb{R}^d$ and let $\Omega: \mathbb{R}^d \rightarrow \mathbb{R} \cup \{+\infty\}$ be its cumulant generating function or equivalently the logarithm of the Laplace transform: